blackphoenix42/auto_complete_search/CONTRIBUTING.md

 # TODO:

-- Start working on issues.
+- Start working on existing issues.
+- Create your own issue and work on them.